pebble-dev/renaissance/README.md

 Please see the [wiki](https://github.com/pebble-dev/renaissance/wiki) for more information.

-While this project is still in its earliest stages, here are some thoughts on the font design process:

-- Encoding the font source in plain text files is preferable because it allows viewing and editing with small overhead.
-- A tool should be written to convert aforementioned text files to font files (described [here](https://github.com/pebble-dev/wiki/wiki/Firmware-Font-Format))
-- Use `metrics.py` to extract metrics information from font files.
-  I've extracted metrics for all Gothic fonts and placed this data into `metrics.json`.
-- Use `merge_pbff.py` to merge two pbff files, taking actual character shapes from the first and character metadata (eg positioning) from the second.
-    - Use this when you're starting work on a new font size: simply merge in the glyph data from the smaller size.

 ## Metrical Compatibility

 Renaissance needs to be _mostly_ metrically compatible.
 This means that the